Moving to Spain in 2023 regions guide for expats

 However, Spain is a very large country.
 Did you know that can fit two Great Britains in it!
-With 15 mainland regions and 2 island regions to choose from, use this moving to Spain in 2023 regions guide for expats to help decide where’s best.
+It has 15 mainland regions and 2 island regions to choose from.
+If you are thinking about a move to Spain, use this moving to Spain in 2023 regions guide for expats to help decide where’s best.

 This is part of our series of guides about the villages, towns, cities, provinces and regions of Spain.
-The series aims to tell you all you need to know about all of the different lifestyle choices and unique things to discover and experience in Spain.
+The series aims to give british citizens all need they to know about all of the different lifestyle choices and unique things to discover and experience in Spain.
+You can use to help make your spanish dream come true!

-If one region jumps out at you in particular, then you can research it in more detail.
-Once you’ve chosen where you’re relocating to, and you want to arrange a removal, give us a call!
+If one region in this lovely european country jumps out at you in particular, then you can research it in more detail.
+Once you’ve chosen where you’re relocating to, and you want to arrange a removal for your move to Spain, give us a call!

 (All links in this article open in a new tab of your browser, so you don’t lose your place!)